pspete/psPAS/docs/collections/_commands/Unlock-PASAccount.md

 Where a user holds the "Unlock Account" permission on a safe, they may use this function to issue an "Unlock" command on an account checked out or locked by another user.

-Multiple accounts can be checked in using a single bulk request by supplying more than one value for `-AccountID`.
+Multiple accounts can be checked in, or unlocked, using a single bulk request by supplying more than one value for `-AccountID`.
-Bulk check-in requires CyberArk version 15.2 or later.
-The `-Unlock` parameter does not support bulk operations.
+Bulk check-in and bulk unlock require CyberArk version 15.2 or later.

 ## EXAMPLES